tafiya/tafiya/README.md

 - User can add their desired product in the cart.

-  <h3 align="left">3. online-education (Online-Study-Group)</h3>

-  <a href="https://65e78999df3aec6b6a93e12d--heroic-selkie-4e7024.netlify.app/">online-education Live Link </a>

-- We can find different types of Assignments.
-- Anyone can see all Assignments.
--The user must sign in if he/she wants to see the detail of the Assignment and take assignment.
-- the user updates an assignment task who has created it
-- User can submit pdf link in making assignment form

 <h3 align="left">Work Description:</h3>

 - I build dynamic web applications as a MEAN stack developer, using MongoDB, Express.js, Angular, and Node.js.